UshaSaiChintha/AppiumWorkshop/readme.md

 # Assignments

 ### Please come up with a class for automating each of the following scenarios.
-### The app for the same is present in the Apps folder.
+### The app and vodQA app for the same is present in the Apps folder.
 ###

 ## The APP